-54:26 I would say to you, I would say to you what I said to you often what you have said to me and what Seth said first and Rita Mae Brown said again, and that we can all rely on among ourselves and our creativity and the love that keeps us alive and that will keep our value surviving.
+I would say to you, I would say to you what I said to you often what you have said to me, and what Seth said first and Rita Mae Brown said again, and that we can all rely on among ourselves and our creativity and the love that keeps us alive and that will keep our value surviving.
 An army of lovers cannot fail.

-55:05 And I wish that I had been born into a culture where when somebody died, everybody rejoiced and genuinely felt happy.
-I wasn't.
+And I wish that I had been born into a culture where when somebody died, everybody rejoiced and genuinely felt happy.
+I loved him.
 I was born in a society where I was brought up to feel sad when somebody died.
-And I do feel sad, but I have a feeling from everything that I've heard about Harvey, that at this point, you would really like everybody probably either go get drunk or just start laughing without the booze.

-56:23 Back on the evening of November 27, degree stricken city had a very basic and simple response to the killings of their leaders.
+And I do feel sad, but I have a feeling from everything that I've heard about Harvey, that at this point, you would really like everybody.
+Probably either go get drunk or just start laughing without the booze back on the EP November 27, degree stricken city had a very basic and simple response to the killings of their leaders.
 Now once again San Francisco politics is anything but simple.
-On the evening of the killings one Harry Brett soon to be supervisor, but then unknown outside of the ranks of the San Francisco gay Democratic Club of which he was president could move the huge quiet candlelight procession of martyrs outside of city hall with a few simple words from the heart, about Harvey Milk and George Moscone.

-56:54 How many times now we've taken that walk down Market Street.
-And we've known that whatever disaster had brought us together that when we got here, Harvey Milk would say something that gave us hope.
-That made it all right.
+On the evening of the killings won Harry Brett soon to be supervisor but then unknown outside of the ranks of the San Francisco gay Democratic Club of which he was president could move the huge quiet candlelight procession of martyrs outside of city hall with a few simple words from the heart about Harvey Milk and George Moscone.
+How many times now we've taken that walk down Market Street.
+And we've known that for whatever disaster has brought us together there when we got here.
+Harvey Milk would say something that gave us hope that made it all right.
 We knew Harvey would be here because when his people needed him, Harvey was always right in the middle of them.
-Always, always, always.
-There.
+Always, always always.
 Our mayor is dead.
 And that's reason enough for us to be here morning.
 He was a fine mayor.
 I know that's true, because Harvey told me he was a fine